top of page

 The benefits and Environmental tourism

-One of the greatest benefits of MUSA is relieving the sheer number of visitors to the natural reefs.
+One of the most significant benefits of MUSA is relieving the sheer number of visitors to the natural reefs.
 MUSA is so incredibly popular and successful that 50% of all entry-level and new divers dive first on MUSA.

 Not only does this take half the traffic away from the reef, but it also provides a training ground for those who could damage a natural reef with clumsy buoyancy skills.

-The snorkeling-focused Nizuc gallery, which is at 4mt/ 13ft is located beside one of the world's busiest snorkeling sites.
+The snorkelling-focused Nizuc gallery, which is at 4mt/ 13ft, is located beside one of the world's busiest snorkelling sites.
 As with the Manchones Gallery, it encourages visitors to spend at least half their time away from a fragile natural reef.

 The income generated by these artificial reefs can encourage local communities to look after their reefs.
-An incentive toward environmental tourism that focuses on the well-being of a reef in place of the acquiring of the reefs commodities and residents, proving that more money can be made through visiting a reef than fishing a reef.
+An incentive toward environmental tourism that focuses on the well-being of a reef in place of acquiring the reefs commodities and residents proves that more money can be made through visiting a reef than fishing a reef.

-Another benefit comes from educating tourists about the impact that their actions have on a natural reef.
+Another benefit comes from educating tourists about how their actions' impact on a natural reef.

-These artificial reefs are built on featureless seabeds that would normally hold no appeal to underwater visitors.
-Where no marine life existed, now an independent ecosystem is thriving and the artificial reef is smothered in life.
+These artificial reefs are built on featureless seabeds that would typically hold no appeal to underwater visitors.
+Where no marine life existed, an independent ecosystem is now thriving, and the artificial reef is smothered in life.
 Biological diversity has been boosted as a result.

 From a scientific perspective, much has been learned about how an ecosystem works.
-The interactions and role that each species plays in the success of a natural, self-sustaining ecosystem become quickly evident with each having their part in keeping the ecosystem in balance.
+Each species' interactions and role in the success of a natural, self-sustaining ecosystem become quickly evident, with each having its part in keeping the ecosystem in balance.

-A small child in Silent Evolution shows the interaction of different species of coral; hard, coraline, branching, and how MUSA is evolving.
+A small child in Silent Evolution shows the interaction of different species of coral: hard, coralline and branching, and how MUSA is evolving.
 Photo credit @jamie_justaddwater

 One statue, The Listener, has a recording device inside that records thirty seconds of sound every fifteen minutes.
 In a collaboration between Heather Spence and Jason deCaire Taylor and the melding of art and science, much is to be learned about marine bioacoustics.
 Listen to a sound sample here.

-The conditions for diving and snorkeling are amazing.
-With Manchones Gallery at 9mt / 30ft, it is an amazing place to train the new divers before taking them to the natural reef.
-With great visibility, generally between 20-30 mt / 66-99 feet, the statues can be seen by diving and by snorkeling, although the greatest interaction is with diving.
+The conditions for diving and snorkelling are amazing.
+With Manchones Gallery at 9mt / 30ft, it is a fantastic place to train new divers before taking them to the natural reef.
+With excellent visibility, generally between 20-30 mt / 66-99 feet, the statues can be seen by diving and snorkelling, although the greatest interaction is with diving.

-There is generally very little current, which aids greatly in training purposes for divers and the pleasure of snorkelers swimming above.
+There is generally very little current, which aids significantly in training purposes for divers and the pleasure of snorkelers swimming above.

 • Life jackets are to be worn at all times